fatimahzhr/Data-Science-Project---PWDK/Capstone 2 - Data Analysis/README.md

-# Capstone Module 2 - New York TLC Trip Analysis
+t# Capstone Module 2 - New York TLC Trip Analysis

 ## Project Overview
 Taxis are a major mode of commuting in New York City, and the TLC trip dataset provides detailed records of taxi rides.
 Analyzing this data helps understand travel demand, commuting behavior, and operational variations, which is valuable for the New York City Taxi and Limousine Commission (TLC) in regulating taxis and overseeing vendors.